operand/agency/README.md

 The `Host` class allows access to the host operating system where the python application is running.
-It exposes actions such as `read_file` and `shell_command` which allow other operators to take actions on the host.
+It exposes actions such as `read_file` and `shell_command` which allow other agents to interact with the host.

 This class is a good example of one with potentially dangerous actions that need to be accessed with care.
 You'll notice that all the methods in the `Host` class